phalcon-orphanage/docs/en/filter.md

 <a name='adding-filters'></a>
 ## Adding filters
-You can add your own filters to `Phalcon\Filter`.
+You can add your own filters to [Phalcon\Filter](api/Phalcon_Filter).
 The filter function could be an anonymous function:

 ```php
 <?php